r44cx/stars/README.md

 ## Jupyter Notebook

+- [karpathy/micrograd](https://github.com/karpathy/micrograd) - A tiny scalar-valued autograd engine and a neural net library on top of it with PyTorch-like API
+- [invoke-ai/InvokeAI](https://github.com/invoke-ai/InvokeAI) - This version of Stable Diffusion features a slick WebGUI, an interactive command-line script that combines text2img and img2img functionality in a "dream bot" style interface, and multiple features an
 - [karpathy/nn-zero-to-hero](https://github.com/karpathy/nn-zero-to-hero) - Neural Networks: Zero to Hero
 - [CompVis/stable-diffusion](https://github.com/CompVis/stable-diffusion) - A latent text-to-image diffusion model
 - [The-Art-of-Hacking/h4cker](https://github.com/The-Art-of-Hacking/h4cker) - This repository is primarily maintained by Omar Santos (@santosomar) and includes thousands of resources related to ethical hacking  / penetration testing, digital forensics and incident response (DFI